 As currently designed, IGOs and INGOs may encounter certain difficulties relying on these curative mechanisms, namely, the Uniform Domain Name Dispute Resolution Policy (UDRP) and Uniform Rapid Suspension procedure (URS), when trying to protect their names and acronyms against third party abuse.
 For example, in relation to IGOs, the procedural rules for both the UDRP and URS require that the party filing the complaint agree to submit to the jurisdiction of a national court for purposes of a challenge to the initial panel determination.
 This requirement could potentially affect an IGO’s ability to successfully claim immunity from national jurisdiction.
 Both processes were also designed to be protective mechanisms for trademark rights; while some IGOs and INGOs may have trademarks in either their organizational names or acronyms or both, this is not necessarily true in all cases.

 On 5 June 2014, the GNSO Council initiated this PDP and on 25 June 2014 it chartered this IGO-INGO Access to Curative Rights Protection Mechanisms Working Group.
-A Call for Volunteers to the Working Group (Working Group) was issued on 11 July 2014, and the Working Group held its first meeting on 11 August 2014.
+A Call for Volunteers to the Working Group was issued on 11 July 2014, and the Working Group held its first meeting on 11 August 2014.

 Final Recommendations